Men don’t value something if it comes too easily.

 First off, the the longest relationship I have been in included sex on the third date.
 It really never crossed my mind that she was “easy” or that she was someone who “slept” around.
 What happened happened naturally.
 There wasn’t any excessive flirting or enticing going on on either end because neither of us were like that.

 Second, I despise chasing and pursuing.
 Absolutely despise it.
-Perhaps it works well for some men and women, but I also find that for a lot of others, it seems to be a series of games and push-pull challenges that create a lot of frustration if things don’t work out.
+Perhaps it works well for some men and women, but I also find that for a lot of others, it seems to be a series of games and push-pull challenges that create a lot of frustration if things don’t work out. dating is hard enough without adding unnecessary games to the process.

 Third, if I start seeing someone (i.e. it’s gone beyond a few dates), I tend to stop looking at other “options.”
 In other words, even if we haven’t decided yet that we’re going to be exclusive, I treat it as exclusive so that I can get a clearer picture of who she is.
 This is probably not something many people do these days, given how much date juggling seems to go on.
 But I find it a hell of a lot easier, and I guess more respectful in my mind, to focus on one woman if we’ve made it past the intro. stage.